berkeley-stat243/stat243-fall-2022/labs/07/py_vs_R.md

             - In the classic Jupyter Notebook interface, **File > Download as > PDF via LaTeX (.pdf)**.

+### No shows

+If you miss lab this week, you can form a group of 2-3 students and submit this assignment on Gradescope by Monday October 17th at 10pm.

 ## Questions

 ### Main Questions